From the desk of Steven Strazza @Sstrazza and Ian Culley @Ianculley

 We already have multiple scans focusing on stocks making all-time highs, such as Hall of Famers, Minor Leaguers, and the 2 to 100 Club.
 We filter these universes for stocks that are exhibiting the best momentum and relative strength characteristics.

 Clearly, we spend a lot of time identifying and writing about leading stocks every week, via multiple reports.
-Now, we’re also highlighting lagging stocks on a recurring basis.

 From the desk of Steven Strazza @Sstrazza and Ian Culley @IanCulley